brycie-boy/The_Cosmos/☀️ Main-Sequence Note.md

 “And on the seventh day god ended his work which he had made; and he rested on the seventh day from all his work which he had made.”

 The dust of the [[⛅️ Proto Note]] has now been completely cleared and condensed into a  distinct idea.
-The growing pains of the [[⛅️ Proto Note]] are over and the note has reached a stable state.
-It has now entered the main sequence stage.
+The growing pains of the [[⛅️ Proto Note]] are over and the note has reached a stable state, otherwise known as the main sequence stage.

 In order for a [[⛅️ Proto Note]] to recieve main sequence status, it must meet the following criterea: